devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

   - Whiskers correspond to the best (conductance-based) communities
   - Bag of whiskers: union of disjoint (disconnected) whiskers are mainly responsible for the best high-quality clusters of larger size (above 100)
   - Need larger high-quality clusters?

+## Thanking notes

+This material is heavily based on lecture notes given by [Fragkiskos D. Malliaros](http://fragkiskos.me/), who was my professor on Network Science Analytics at Centrale.
+If you wish to dive deeper into this topic, I advise you to check his [website](http://fragkiskos.me/).

 ## Additional reading